MatteoGabriele/storage-helper/README.md

 # Storage Helper
-A very simple way to manage localStorage.
-Nothing fancy here!
+A very simple way to manage browser storage.

 If the browser doesn't support localStorage, data will be saved in a cookie.

-If the browser then doesn't support cookies either (not lucky day!), it will be saved in a plain object!
+If the browser then doesn't support cookies either (not a lucky day!), it will be saved in a plain object!
 It also handles the QuotaExceeded error, silently logging it in the console and saving the data in the object.

 ## Installation
 ```js